-The services can be provided by telehealth, or in circumstances when video conferencing is unavailable, by phone.
+The services can be provided by telehealth and by phone.
 It is the responsibility of the practitioner rendering the service to maintain privacy and confidentiality for all participants throughout the service.

-Telehealth attendance means a professional attendance by video conference where the practitioner:
+Telehealth attendance means a professional attendance by video conference where the medical practitioner:

-- a. has the capacity to provide the full service through this means safely and in accordance with relevant professional standards; and - b. is satisfied that it is clinically appropriate to provide the service to the patient; and - c. maintains a visual and audio link with the patient; and - d. is satisfied that the software and hardware used to deliver the service meets the applicable laws for security and privacy.
+- a. has the capacity to provide the full service through this means safely and in accordance with relevant professional standards; and - b. is satisfied that it is clinically appropriate to provide the service to the patient; and - c. maintains a visual and audio link with the patient; and d. is satisfied that the software and hardware used to deliver the service meets the applicable laws for security and privacy.

-Note -only the time where a visual and audio link is maintained between the patient and the provider can be counted in meeting the relevant item descriptor.
+Note - only the time where a visual and audio link is maintained between the patient and the provider can be counted in meeting the relevant item descriptor.

 No specific equipment is required to provide Medicare-compliant telehealth services.
 Practitioners must ensure that their chosen telecommunications solution meets their clinical requirements and satisfies privacy laws.
-Information on how to select a web conferencing solution is available on the Australian Cyber Security Centre website.
+Information on how to select a web conferencing solution is available at: www.cyber.gov.au